Skip to content

 Short answers, pulled from the story.

-Entertainment Weekly hit newsstands on the 16th of February 1990 in New York City.
-Jeff Jarvis and Michael Klingensmith created the magazine as a sister publication to People.
+Entertainment Weekly first published on the 16th of February 1990 in New York City.
+It was created by Jeff Jarvis and founded by Michael Klingensmith.